Adam Rose: Various storylines and departure (2015–2016)

-Later Career (2016–2019)
+Later career and retirement (2016–2019)

 After his release, Leppan announced his new ring name as Aldo Rose, maintaining the party host gimmick, but as an edgier character.
 His first match after his release took place on 23 July, losing a match against fellow WWE alumnus Damien Sandow.
 Rose took an absence from the professional wrestling industry in November.
 In January 2017, Rose addressed his absence from the industry, stating he had been with his family, and his social media was hacked.
 In addition, he announced that he had "killed off" the Adam Rose character and returned to his Leo Kruger persona, now renamed Krugar.
 Since then, however, he began to compete both under the Adam Rose and Krugar name.

 On 25 March 2017, Rose defeated Aaron Orion to become the Championship International Wrestling Heavyweight Champion; however, Rose lost the title to Orion the next day.
 On 21 April, Rose defeated CJ O'Doyle and Axx Clover to become the new Atomic Wrestling Entertainment Heavyweight Champion.

-On 18 March 2019, Leppan announced his retirement from pro wrestling, saying that he would be fulfilling the rest of his current bookings, not taking anymore after that.
+On 18 March 2019, Leppan announced his retirement from pro wrestling, saying that he would be fulfilling the rest of his current bookings, not taking any more after that.
 In his retirement match on June 14, 2019, for the Atomic Revolutionary Wrestling promotion against Bull James, at ARW's 3rd annual Star Spangled event, Rose lost via submission when James reversed an attempted submission into a crossface.